Neurosurgery for brain tumours

 During neurosurgery

 Your treatment will be different depending on the reason you’re having neurosurgery.
-Find out more about what happens during the surgery you’re having:
+Find out more about what happens during the surgery you’re having by clicking the links below:

 - craniotomy to remove all or part of the tumour